-- The duties of the job require regular attendance 5 days/week for a minimum of 35 hours.
-The candidate must be available to work before 9:00 am, after 5:00 pm or on weekends, as required.
+The duties of the job require regular attendance 5 days/week for a minimum of 35 hours.
+Must be available to work before 9:00 am, after 5:00 pm and on weekends, as required.

-- The candidate must be able to travel as required for standard domestic and international business travel as well as to MSF field projects.
-While performing the duties of this job in the field, the employee may be exposed to precarious settings under high security and/or very basic living conditions and outside weather conditions, as well as to infectious diseases.
+Must be available for standard domestic and international business travel, as well as for travel to MSF field projects.
+While performing the duties of this job in the field, the employee may be exposed to precarious settings under high security and/or very basic living conditions, outside weather conditions and infectious diseases.

-- Ability to handle a large volume of work under pressure and with deadlines
+- Ability to handle a large volume of work and to prioritize ongoing vs. immediate needs appropriately.

-- Keen attention to detail with ability to track multiple projects at one time
+- Outstanding proven time management and organizational skills.
+Keen attention to detail with ability to track multiple projects at one time.